-Zanaflex® is a medication indicated for the management of spasticity.
-It has a short acting therapeutic effect so treatment should be reserved for those daily activities and times when relief from these symptoms of multiple sclerosis (MS) is most important.
-It comes in capsule and tablet forms and is taken by mouth.
-Capsules come in varied strengths of 2 mg, 4 mg and 6 mg; tablets come in 2mg and 4 mg.
+Zanaflex® is a medicine indicated for the management of spasticity.
+It has a short-acting therapeutic effect, so treatment should be reserved for those daily activities and times when relief from these symptoms of multiple sclerosis (MS) is most important.1

 What are the ingredients in Zanaflex?

-The active ingredient in Zanaflex is tizanidine hydrochloride (HCl)
+The active ingredient in Zanaflex is tizanidine hydrochloride (HCl).1

 How does Zanaflex work?

-It is thought that Zanaflex works by blocking nerve impulses that cause muscles to tighten, thereby reducing the frequency and severity of spasticity.
+It is thought that Zanaflex works by blocking nerve impulses that cause muscles to tighten, thereby reducing the frequency and severity of spasticity.1

 Many clinical trials evaluated the safety and efficacy of Zanaflex.
-The most common side effects experienced by those taking Zanaflex include:
+The most common side effects experienced by those taking Zanaflex include:1

 - Dry mouth

 Zanaflex is a central alpha-2-adrenergic agonist that decreases activity in the sympathetic nervous system.
 It is used for the management of spasticity in people with MS. Zanaflex comes in capsule and tablet form; they work in a similar way in a fasting state but differently when taken with food.
-Food increases the rate of absorption.
-The prescribing physician should provide clear instructions on which method of administration is best for each patient.
-Following the instructions will make sure the drugs are absorbed, distributed and metabolized in the most effective, safest way possible.
+Your doctor will give you instructions on which method of administration is best for you.1

-Before starting Zanaflex, talk with your doctor if you:
+Before starting Zanaflex, talk with your doctor if you:1

 - Have a history of hypersensitivity to tizanidine hydrocholoride